-5.3 Broader parameter searches
+5.3 Broader Parameter Searches.
 Is the lack of stable solutions somehow fundamental, or just a result of the region of parameter space in which we were searching?
 Note, as mentioned in the introduction, others have found simulations of passive running that are stable.
-To address this question for this model we broadened the parameter search, using eigenvalue optimizations that had initial seeds with parameters far from the physical device.
+To address this question for this model, we broadened the parameter search, using eigenvalue optimizations that had initial seeds with parameters far from the physical device.
 Far from the actual hopper design, we have found motions that are stable according to limit-cycle stability analysis.
-These parameter sets are notably different than the Steinkamp hopper, having for example a large round foot and a heavy leg.
+These parameter sets are notably different than the Steinkamp hopper, having, for example, a large round foot and a heavy leg.

 Relaxing the search for stable motions still further, to include period-2 motions, we found stable period-2 motions with a maximum eigenvalue as low as 0.81 accompanied, however, with an unstable period-1 motion.
-There are significant differences in this parameter set shown in Figure 15 in Appendix A (in our Supplementary Materials). {note that the published version refers simply to Figure 15, with no reference to this figure being in the separate Appendices document}, such as a much heavier leg and smaller body moment of inertia.
+There are significant differences in this parameter set (shown in Fig. 15), such as a much heavier leg and smaller body moment-of-inertia.

-Key, however, is that in the neighborhood of the actual (apparently stable) device we could not find stable simulations.
+Key, however, is that in the neighborhood of the actual (apparently stable) device, we could not find stable simulations.
 That is, all of our attempts to follow any motion, stable or unstable, starting in the neighborhood of the device's physical parameters, and then continuously deforming the parameter set to other neighborhoods, failed.
 Solutions simply disappear.
-The reverse procedure, trying to follow a known stable solution (using the techniques described above in the random descent optimization method) in a non-Steinkamp-like parameter neighborhood, while moving, on average, toward the parameters of the device, also fails.
+The reverse procedure, trying to follow a known stable solution (using the techniques described above in the random descent optimization method) in a non-Steinkamp-like parameter neighborhood, while moving, on average, toward the parameters of the device, also fails

 The useful search space is rather restricted by two effects.
-First, for the parameters we chose, the parameter neighborhood that is plausibly like the actual Steinkamp hopper looks, perhaps, something like a squashed ellipsoid - some directions (in this parametrization) are tightly bound because we have accurate measurements of those parameters, other directions are relatively free, corresponding to uncertainty in those parameters.
+First, for the parameters we chose, the parameter neighborhood that is plausibly like the actual Steinkamp hopper looks, perhaps, something like a squashed ellipsoid-some directions (in this parametrization) are tightly bound because we have accurate measurements of those parameters, other directions are relatively free, corresponding to uncertainty in those parameters.
 On the other hand, some search directions show an extreme sensitivity to parameter values, with the largest eigenvalue growing rapidly with deviations in those directions.
 Combining these effects, the search region, as we have parametrized it, seems (in our informal probes) to be quite restricted.
 This claim is only based on our investigations, not on any systematic parameter space characterization.

-However, we can't claim that our search is exhaustive, only that we tried hard.
+However, we cannot claim that our search is exhaustive, only that we tried hard.